 Using a flex period to have regular, face-to-face conversations with individual students and groups of students will build relationships.
 Students will have an adult they can trust, and hopefully will be able to make those connections with their peers as well.
 See what this could look like in this video from Edutopia.
 To quote Arria Coburn, principal at the Springfield Renaissance School, the school featured in the video, “Because our students participate in crew (the school’s advisory period) every day, they have safety, consistency, and accountability.
 And they have people that they can count on.”

-Guidance counselors have a role that has shifted over time.
-The problems and stresses students face have increased, so counselors have to deal with tougher and more complex issues.
+School counselors have a role that has shifted over time – including the shift from use of the term ‘guidance counselor’ to the broader ‘school counselor’.
+The problems and stresses students face have increased, so school counselors have to deal with tougher and more complex issues.
 It’s not just about helping kids with college admissions.
-To meet the needs of students, counselors have had to adapt.
 Giving counselors time to provide differentiated supports for students, and form meaningful relationships, some of the burdens can be lessened.
 It’s not going to fix every problem, but it can dramatically transform what counselors are able to do, and transform the lives of students too.

 Let’s build a path to close the learning gap and enrich students’ futures.